BrianRxm Coins on Television 22/117

 "Death Valley Days" was a half-hour television series which was produced for local television stations and ran from 1952 to 1970.

-He was followed by film actor Ronald Reagan who wore a modern business suit when introducing episodes.
-Ronald Reagan also stars in this episode, "Raid on the San Francisco Mint" which was first broadcast on March 10, 1965.
+The host was film actor Ronald Reagan who wore a modern business suit when introducing episodes.

 This episode is about San Francisco banker William Ralston who, in 1869, "borrowed" a million dollars in gold coins from the nearby San Francisco Mint to show his customers that his bank was solvent.